Subscribe to our newsletter

 Question: What is the shelf life of Portlock Smoked Seafood boxes?

-Answer: All smoked seafood boxes including King Salmon, Sockeye Salmon, Oysters and Rainbow Trout have an indeterminate shelf life if the gold foil pouch is unopened and intact.
+Answer: All smoked seafood boxes including King Salmon, and Sockeye Salmon, have an indeterminate shelf life if the gold foil pouch is unopened and intact.
 To ensure the quality of these products, we suggest that they be consumed within six years.

 Question: What is a retort?